AtlantixJJ/frame-difference-loss/README.md

 data/mscoco/train2014
 ```

-2. Folder organization is the following:
+2. Folder organization is as the following:

 ```
 data